Updated March 2020

 If you scan the setup wizard bypass barcode during the setup wizard and it has no effect then you may find the following troubleshooting steps helpful:

-- Factory Reset Protection (FRP) is in effect.
+- Factory Reset Protection (FRP) could be in effect.
 If you previously configured an unmanaged Google account on the device and performed an untrusted reset, as explained in the earlier post on factory reset protection, then the setup wizard bypass barcode will have no effect.
 This is by design so FRP cannot be circumvented and you are required to complete the setup wizard manually.

-- Device is not supported.
+- Device might not be supported.
 If your device does not adhere to list of supported platforms as given in the StageNow documentation for wiping a device then either the bypass barcode will have no effect or no beam will emit from the barcode scanner when you press the hardware trigger during the setup wizard.

 - Barcode is out of date.
 Though unlikely, it is conceivable that the barcode embedded above may become out of date.
 Please ensure you are using the latest bypass barcode available from the StageNow documentation.